omribooton/finalepro/README.md

 Required Python Libraries: requests, pandas, pyet

+**If you use the code, pay attention to the following settings:**
+*Wi-Fi Adjustment:
+const char* ssid = "your_wifi_name";      // Change to the new WiFi network name const char* password = "your_wifi_password";  // Change to the new WiFi password

+*Time Zone Adjustment:
+const long utcOffsetInSeconds = 3600 * new_offset;  // Set the appropriate UTC offset

+*MQTT and ThingSpeak Setup, a detailed explanation can be found further down the page .

 [et_penman.py](https://github.com/omribooton/finalepro/blob/main/et_penman.py):
  This Python script calculates the Penman evapotranspiration (ET) value using data retrieved from ThingSpeak and uploads the calculated ET value back to ThingSpeak.

 Required Arduino Libraries: WiFi.h, Wire.h, Adafruit_SHT31.h, Adafruit_ADS1X15.h, ThingSpeak.h, NTPClient.h, HTTPClient.h, and PubSubClient.h

 **MQTT Setup:**
 Make sure you have an MQTT broker set up and configured.
 Update the ESP32 code with the following details: